newtheatre/history-project/_content/docs/contributing.md

 Do bear in mind the smaller the proposed change, the better.
 If you'd like to propose two unrelated changes, create two branches and submit two pull requests.

 All pull requests get built to a testing environment, and go through some automated code checks.
+Ensure you have a verified email address with GitHub otherwise your changes will not trigger a build.

 Just like commits, it's possible to add a subject and message for your pull request.
 It's useful here to explain what you've still got to work on in the message.
 For example, you could make a pull request for a work in progress (denoted by `WIP` in the subject) so that others know you're working on it, but that it's not ready for merging.